Great Bookham: Geography

 To the west of the Bookhams lies the village of Effingham; further west on the road to Guildford lie the similar villages of East and West Horsley and East and West Clandon.
 To the north-east lie Fetcham and Leatherhead, north of which the area becomes increasingly urban heading towards central London, which is only 23 mi away.
 To the south-east, across the North Downs, are the village of Westhumble and the market town of Dorking.

 Today

 The village has a short high street at its centre.
-There are two public houses in Great Bookham: The Anchor, The Royal Oak and one in Little Bookham, Ye Olde Windsor Castle.
-Currently the Crown pub is closed.
+There are three public houses in Great Bookham: The Old Crown, The Anchor, The Royal Oak and one in Little Bookham, Ye Olde Windsor Castle.
 The Old Barn Hall is the main community centre, regularly used for staging amateur dramatics productions and hosting parties and receptions.

 There are two primary schools in the village: Eastwick Junior School in Eastwick Drive and Great Bookham School (formerly The Dawnay School) in Griffin Way.
 There are three infant schools in Great Bookham: Polesden Lacey Infant School in Oakfield Close, Eastwick Infant School in Eastwick Drive, and Great Bookham Infant School in Griffin Way.